syncfusion-content/ej2-common-docs/ej2-javascript/common/security-considerations.md

 |  `style-src`  | Defines the allowed sources for loading stylesheets.
 This helps mitigate style-based attacks by restricting the locations from which styles can be applied. | `style-src 'self' https://cdn.syncfusion.com/ https://fonts.googleapis.com/ 'unsafe-inline';`|
 |  `font-src`  | Defines the allowed sources for loading fonts.
 It helps prevent font-related security issues by restricting the locations from which fonts can be loaded. | `font-src 'self' https://fonts.googleapis.com/ https://fonts.gstatic.com/ data: cdn.syncfusion.com 'unsafe-inline';` |
 |  `img-src`  | Specifies the allowed sources for loading images.
 It helps control from where images can be displayed on the web page. | `img-src 'self' data:"` |

-> In CSP directives, there is no need to include `script-src` in the meta tag.
-If you are adding inline scripts, you can use this directive.

 #### CSP Sources